CaptainArbitrary/ManyMedicines/README.md

 Many Medicines is a [mod](https://rimworldwiki.com/wiki/Mods) for the [Ludeon Studios](https://ludeon.com/) game [Rimworld](https://rimworldgame.com/).
 It adds several new [medical drugs](https://rimworldwiki.com/wiki/Medical_drugs) that players can use to treat acute diseases, manage chronic conditions, or save lives.

-This mod is made for Rimworld 1.4.
-DLCs are supported but not required.

 ## Neolithic Drugs

 These drugs are available from the start of the game with no research required, and can be crafted at either a campfire or a crafting spot with no minimum skills.